svencc/ReforgerCommanderBackend/docs/concept/concept.GOAP.md

 5. **Learning and Adaptability**: Although not always a requirement, in more advanced AI systems, agents can learn from their experiences and adapt their behavior over time to become more effective at achieving their goals.

 In summary, an agent in the context of GOAP is a virtual entity that can perceive its environment and take actions to achieve its goals based on its understanding of the world state and the set of available actions.

 It is the central actor in the GOAP system, utilizing the planning system to navigate and interact with the game world dynamically and intelligently.

 In the context of artificial intelligence and robotics, "sensors" and "actuators" are critical components that enables interaction with the environment.

-Let's delve into each term individually:
+Let's delve into each term individually.

 ### Sensors
 Sensors are devices or mechanisms that allow an agent (like a robot or a virtual entity in a video game) to perceive its surroundings or environment.

 They collect data from the environment, which the agent can then use to make informed decisions.

 In the context of video games, sensors might be virtual constructs that allow an AI agent to gather information about the game world.

 Here are some examples: